myazann/RAG/README.md

 ❗❗ | Rethink the logic of counting tokens and get max k | ✅ ❗❗ | Figure out a way to run AWQ | ✅
 ❗❗ | Check better open-source alternatives to LLaMA | ✅
+❗ | Redesign the main run script | ✅
 ❗ | Redesign the retriever class | ✅
 ❗ | Add option to pass arguments for prompts | ✅
 ❗ | Move the lamp dataset function to lamp utils | ✅